AU-BCE-EE/STM-applications/README.md

 Examples 3 and 4 are more complicated, with simulation of multiple locations or scenarios and the use of R for plotting results.
 These examples include batch files (for Windows) and shell scripts (for Linux) for calling STM, moving files, and calling R scripts.
 These two examples should provide some ideas for more complicated workflows.
-See the `README.md` files in each subdirectory for more detailed instructions.
+See the `README.md` files in each subdirectory for more detailed instructions, as well as information on data sources.

+The script `examples/run_examples.sh` can be used on Linux to:

+* update all copies of `pars.txt` with the latest version from GitHub (from *main* branch),
+* download and compile the latest version of the program source code (*main* branch), and
+* run all examples

 # `par_calc`
 This directory contains a single xlsx file that can be used for calculating parameter values.